arthur8-source/Bernard-Arthur-Portfolio/README.md

 Hi there!
 I'm an experienced **Help Desk Technical Support Officer** turned **cybersecurity professional**, and I’m on a mission to safeguard digital landscapes.
 With a combination of hands-on experience and industry-recognized certifications, I specialize in tackling technical challenges and securing systems against emerging threats.

-## 🎯 About Me
+##  About Me

 With a background as a **Help Desk Technical Support Officer**, I bring robust technical expertise to the table.
-I’ve resolved complex IT issues and ensured smooth operations for organizations, specializing in tools like **Azure**, **Intune**, **Exchange**, and **Entra ID**.
+I’ve resolved complex IT issues and ensured smooth operations for organizations, specializing in tools like **Azure**, **Wireshark**, **Splunk**, and **Entra ID**.
 My journey into cybersecurity is fueled by a desire to protect systems and data, and my industry credentials speak to my dedication:

-- 🛡️ **IBM Cybersecurity Analyst Certification**: Gained critical skills in threat intelligence, incident response, and vulnerability management.
+-  **IBM Cybersecurity Analyst Certification**: Gained critical skills in threat intelligence, incident response, and vulnerability management.
-- 🛡️ **Google Cybersecurity Professional Certificate**: Strengthened my ability to identify threats and implement robust security measures.
+-  **Google Cybersecurity Professional Certificate**: Strengthened my ability to identify threats and implement robust security measures.
-- 🛡️ **CompTIA Security+ Certification**: Validated my knowledge of core security principles, access management, and risk mitigation.
+-  **CompTIA Security+ Certification**: Validated my knowledge of core security principles, access management, and risk mitigation.
+-  **Microsoft AZ 104 Certification in progress**

 I thrive on solving problems with analytical precision and persistence, and I’m passionate about leveraging my expertise to contribute to the safety of digital ecosystems.